Joe Biden Tests Negative For Coronavirus After Potential Exposure

 “I’m happy to report that Jill and I have tested negative for COVID.
 Thank you to everyone for your messages of concern.
 I hope this serves as a reminder: wear a mask, keep social distance, and wash your hands,” he wrote on Twitter.

-There were concerns that Biden may have been exposed to the virus after he appeared at the presidential debate in Cleveland on Tuesday where Donald Trump, Melania Trump, and Hope Hicks were present.
+There were concerns that Biden may have been exposed to the virus when he appeared at the presidential debate in Cleveland on Tuesday, where Donald Trump, Melania Trump, and Hope Hicks were present.
 All three have since tested positive for the disease.
-Republican National Committee Chair Ronna Romney McDaniel was als confirmed to have the disease.
+Republican National Committee Chair Ronna Romney McDaniel was also confirmed to have the disease.

 As The Inquisitr previously reported, experts warned that despite both candidates getting a negative result prior to taking the stage, it is unclear when Trump and his team began carrying the virus.
-There is also the possibility that there was virus present when they were tested, but too little was present to show up.
+There is a possibility that the virus was there when they were tested, but too little of it was present to show up on the test.
 That means that Biden and his team could have been exposed and could become sick.

 Trump’s team faced criticism for refusing to wear masks while at the debate.
 The two nominees were instructed not to shake each other’s hands, as is typically done, and were told to maintain social distancing requirements.